 Other than representative offices, the banking system in Hong Kong is dominated by its three-tier system including three types of banking institutions as above.
 This system is categorized upon the amount of deposit, term of the deposit, and each one’s business nature.
 They are also collectively known as Authorized Institutions (AIs) supervised under the Banking Ordinance.

-Learn more: How to open a bank account in Hong Kong for 2020
+You may feel interested: How to open a bank account in Hong Kong for 2021

 It should be noted that there are certain requirements as well as restrictions amongst three types.
 It is also interesting to know that only restricted banks and licenses banks – the first two forms – can be deemed as banks.
 In what follows, we will delve into key features of the three-tier banking system in Hong Kong.